Powering the Future: Pathways to Renewable Skills 2.0

 Electrotechnology: NECA and ETU

-ESI: Essential Energy/Endeavour & ETU
+ESI: Essential Energy/Endeavour/ETU

-Gas: Zinfra and AWU
+Gas: AGPA and AWU

 Bruce Blacker

-Building Commission NSW
+Manager Compliance- Electrical Installations, Building Commission of NSW TBC

-Conference Round Up and Close
+Conference Round Up and Close.

 Resources Industry Partners